Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 05:14 I have not.

-05:15 Okay.
+05:16 Okay.

-05:16 Well, it's because the description is so, wait, no, there's no description.
+05:16 Well, it's because the description is so wait, no, there's no description.

 05:19 This is a small project that does, it's got 238 stars.

-05:23 So it's not a huge thing, but I want to give it a bit of a shout out because I think this
+05:26 But I want to give it a bit of a shout out because I think this is cool and I would love to hear your take, Brian.

 05:57 Okay.